cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [dicebear/dicebear](https://github.com/dicebear/dicebear) - DiceBear is an avatar library for designers and developers. 🌍
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - Serverless API Gateway for GraphQL, REST, gRPC, Kafka and more with a focus on API Composition & Integration.
 - [alura/techguide](https://github.com/alura/techguide) - TechGuide main repository with the code that guides your tech career!
 - [mantinedev/mantine](https://github.com/mantinedev/mantine) - React components library with native dark theme support